jerhon/www-honlsoft-com/content/blog/2020-06-12-calendar-application-msal.md

 In this case, we will be integrating with a specific identity provider (Azure Active Directory).
 Azure AD also provides other options such as B2C, and external identities which can also integrate with different providers.
 I'm not going to go into all of those in this article, but just use a simple app registration.
 I will not be describing how to set up an Application Registration in Azure.
 [Microsoft and Azure do a great job of documenting this already.](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

+## Add the MSAL Packages

-Adding MSAL to the Angular application is EXTREMELY simple.
-Starting with an angular application, add the MSAL packages via command line.
+Adding MSAL to an Angular application is very simple.
+Starting with an Angular application, add the MSAL packages via command line.

 ```bash
 npm install msal @azure/msal-angular --save